greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-nodes.html.md

 ### <a id="no160715"></a>To exchange SSH keys as root

 1. Create a host file with the existing host names in your array and a separate host file with the new expansion host names.
 For existing hosts, you can use the same host file used to set up SSH keys in the system.
-In the files, list all hosts \(master, backup master, and segment hosts\) with one name per line and no extra lines or spaces.
+In the files, list all hosts \(coordinator, backup coordinator, and segment hosts\) with one name per line and no extra lines or spaces.
 Exchange SSH keys using the configured host names for a given host if you use a multi-NIC configuration.
 In this example, `mdw` is configured with a single NIC, and `sdw1`, `sdw2`, and `sdw3` are configured with 4 NICs:

     ```
     mdw